fbpx

 Important Facts About Mesothelioma Wrongful Death Claims

-• Wrongful death cases apply when the victim has passed away due to mesothelioma.
+• Mesothelioma wrongful death claims can be filed when a victim of asbestos exposure has passed away due to mesothelioma cancer.

-• The legal process usually ends in either a settlement or verdict.
+• The wrongful death legal process usually ends in a settlement or a verdict.

-They are different from personal injury claims, which involve a person filing a claim against a company for causing their health issue.
+Wrongful death claims are different from personal injury mesothelioma claims, which involve a person filing a legal claim against an asbestos company for causing their current health issue.
 The patient must be alive to file a personal injury claim.

 Attributes of a Wrongful Death Mesothelioma Lawsuit